Symposium Speakers

 • Edward Sobiesk

-CAC Vice Chair Operations, ABET
+2024-25 Vice Chair of Operations, CAC, ABET

 • Berrin Tansel

-Dr. Berrin Tansel is the training co-chair and executive committee member of the Engineering Technology Accreditation Commission (ETAC) of ABET and a program evaluator (PEV) for the Engineering Accreditation Commission (EAC).
-Tansel is an environmental engineer, researcher, author, educator and professor in the Civil and Environmental Engineering Department at Florida International University (FIU).
-Tansel is a Diplomate of the American Academy of Water Resources Engineers, and a Board-Certified Environmental Engineer by the American Academy of Environmental Engineers (AAEES).
+Dr. Tansel is a Diplomate of the American Academy of Water Resources Engineers and a Board-Certified Environmental Engineer by the American Academy of Environmental Engineers (AAEES).
 She is an elected fellow of the Water Environment Federation (WEF), the American Society of Civil Engineers (ASCE), and Environmental and Water Resources Engineers (EWRI).

 • Karen Tarnoff